 And oh yeah… You will need an app to get you started, or do the math yourself 🙄.

 Unfortunately there are.
 One of the biggest drawbacks is that a photo will get progressively less sharp when you set your aperture smaller and smaller.
 This is called ‘lens diffraction’.
 Lens diffraction will typically become a problem if you want to reach hyperfocal mode where you’ll often want to use a smaller aperture.
 Try to overcome this problem by adjusting the focus distance.

 The smallest aperture I use is f/16, but 98% of the time I won’t go below f/11.

 Another drawback is that using a small aperture means that less light is hitting the camera sensor.
 You’ll need to compensate that by upping your ISO and/or using a slower shutter speed.
 Just don’t be too afraid of high(er) ISO’s!

 Sometimes you’ll need a narrow depth of field to get the effect you’re looking for.
 In that case, zone focusing is not the right tool.

 Please note that the concept of focus in zone focusing is not an absolute rule.
 Subjects in the zone will be in focus to an acceptable degree.
 But what is acceptable to you, might not be acceptable to someone else.
 The more your subject is near the edges of the zone, the less sharp your subject will be.

 Will you be trying out zone focusing, or are you already experienced?
 Please drop me a line in the comments!
 I would really like to hear from you!

 If you enjoyed reading this article, why not subscribe to my blog?
 You can follow my blog via email by signing up on this page.
-If you’re a WordPress user, you can sign up by simply clicking the WordPress button.
 I’d really appreciate it.